Shopify and Veeqo

 Frequently asked questions

-How does the integration prevent overselling during flash sales or peak periods?
+How does the integration prevent overselling during flash sales?

-What happens to stock levels when a customer returns an item?
+What happens to inventory when a refund is processed?